MorpheusAIs/Morpheus/WhitePaper.md

 14,400 tokens per day evenly distributed between community users, capital, code, compute.
 - 3,456 tokens for compute.
 Proof transactions for API calls served.
 - 3,456 tokens for code.
 Proof code committed and merged into Morpheus repo.
 - 3,456 tokens for capital.
-Proof ETH yield contributed, swapped for MOR & burned (ETH remainer used for Protection Resources).
+Proof ETH yield contributed, swapped for MOR & burned.
 - 3,456 tokens for data.
 Proof of feedback on prompts, agents, and Morpheus.
 With the remainder set aside for protection resources: 576 tokens per day for that purpose.